conradwt/k8s-gateway-api-using-kong/README.md

     docker network inspect gateway-api-kong | jq '.[0].IPAM.Config[0]["Subnet"]'
     ```

-    Note: This grabs the Subnet value from the first config block and it should
-    look something like the following:
+    The results should look something like the following:

     ```json
     "194.1.2.0/24",